 2. In what circumstances can employees claim unfair dismissal if they don’t have the qualifying service?

-Listen to Jeya Thiruchelvam and Susie Munro, employment law editors at XpertHR, explain when a minimum period of qualifying service is not required to claim unfair dismissal.
+Listen to Jeya Thiruchelvam, Clio Springer and Sarah Anderson, employment law editors at XpertHR, explain when a minimum period of qualifying service is not required to claim unfair dismissal.

 It is not always necessary for an employee to have accrued the required qualifying service to claim unfair dismissal.
 Some dismissals will be automatically unfair, regardless of how long the employee has been with the employer.